Flat Roof Insulation: why insulate the roof at all?

 Polyisocyanurate

-Polyisocyanurate (polyiso) – closed-cell foam.
-The R-value declared by the manufacturers is almost 7.0.
-Boards made of this material have a high density and can be used on exploited roofs (with some restrictions).
+Polyisocyanurate (polyiso) – closed-cell that has an R-value of almost 7.0.
+Polyiso boards have a high density and can be used on exploited roofs (with some restrictions).

-• Foam can be adhered to various surfaces including glass and metal
+• Foam can adhere to various surfaces, including glass and metal.

 • Modern polyiso materials are more stable.
 However, the R-value decreased over time for foams produced according to the older formula.